ray-project/ray/doc/source/cluster/kubernetes/user-guides/best-practices-kuberay.md

 ### Storage

-Reading and writing data and artifacts to cloud storage is the most reliable and observable option for production Ray deployments.
+The choice of storage system remains the same across development and production.

 ### Code and Dependencies

 Bake your code, remote, and local dependencies into a published Docker image for the workers.
 This is the most common way to deploy applications onto [Kubernetes](https://kube.academy/courses/building-applications-for-kubernetes).

-Using Cloud storage and the `runtime_env` is a less preferred method but still viable.
+Using Cloud storage and the `runtime_env` is a less preferred method but still viable as it may not be as reproducible as the container path.
 In this case, use the runtime environment option to download zip files containing code and other private modules from cloud storage, in addition to specifying the pip packages needed to run your application.